AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Within Azure Databricks, select **Workspace** on the menu, then **Users**, select your user, then select the down arrow on the top of your user workspace.
 Select **Import**.

-2. Within the Import Notebooks dialog, select Import from: file, then drag-and-drop the file or browse to upload it (\$githubdirectory/lab-files/Retail/Notebooks/02 Retail.dbc)
+2. Within the Import Notebooks dialog, select Import from: file, then drag-and-drop the file or browse to upload it ({un-zipped repo folder}/lab-files/Retail/Notebooks/02 Retail.dbc)

 3. Select **Import**